-California’s Teachers, Educators, and School District Employees have several home mortgage and home buyer assistance program options besides the suspended CalSTRS Teacher home loan.
+California’s School Teachers, Educators, Administrators, and School District Employees have several mortgage and home buyer assistance program options besides the suspended CalSTRS Teacher home loan.

 Below is a brief summary and complete list of Teacher home loan and home buyer down payment assistance programs in California.

 The School Teacher and Employee Assistance Program provides down payment assistance to eligible first time homebuyers.
 Eligible buyers must be employed at any K-12 California public or charter school, school district offices, and county or continuation schools.
 STEAP is available to all employees including teachers, administrators, school district employees, and support staff Members.

 Click the link to read more about the School Teacher and Employee Down Payment Assistance Program.

 **** The ECTP program has been discontinued as of 2/1/2018 ****